elastic/cloud-on-k8s/docs/quickstart.md

 ### Using persistent storage

-The sample cluster we just deployed is using an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which, due to its limitations, is not intended for stateful workloads.
+The sample cluster we just deployed is using an [emptyDir volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which, due to its limitations, may not qualify for production workloads.

 You can request a PersistentVolumeClaim in the cluster specification, to target any PersistentVolume class available in your Kubernetes cluster: